swiftlang/swift/docs/OptimizationTips.rst

 types, the optimizer can remove most of the overhead in Array that is necessary to handle the possibility of the array being backed an NSArray.

-Additionally, In contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
+Additionally, in contrast to reference types, value types only need reference counting if they contain, recursively, a reference type.
 By using value types without reference types, one can avoid additional retain, release traffic inside Array.